What is Clostridium Difficile?

 Incidences of C. Diff are proportionally very low at Blackrock Clinic.

-Incidences of C diff showed an anticipated increase last year.
-This was due to the opening of the new Emergency Department where we now receive acute patient admissions.
+Incidences of C diff showed an anticipated increase following the opening of the new Emergency Department where we now receive acute patient admissions.
 This particular group of patients is at increased risk of having or developing C-diff and thus this cohort of patients has a significant impact on the figures.

 Due to this highly at-risk group of patients, Blackrock Clinic is particularly focused on its hand hygiene and other related infection prevention initiatives to ensure C-diff is carefully controlled.